Strange Interlude: Adaptations

 Strange Interlude was adapted by Hollywood only once, in 1932.
 The MGM film, which starred Norma Shearer as Nina Leeds and Clark Gable as Dr. Ned Darrell, was a shortened and toned-down version of the play.
 Voiceovers were used for the soliloquies.

 A 1963 Actors Studio production directed by Jose Quintero was issued by Columbia Masterworks Records in 1964.
 The company included Betty Field, Jane Fonda, Rip Torn replacing Ben Gazzara, Pat Hingle, Geoffrey Horne, Geraldine Page, William Prince, Franchot Tone, and Richard Thomas.
 The album set was five LPs and was nominated for a Grammy in the category Best Documentary, Spoken Word Or Drama Recording (other Than Comedy).

+A 1985 Broadway revival at the Nederlander Theater starred Glenda Jackson, Brian Cox, Edward Petherbridge and James Hazeldine, with Tom Aldredge, Elizabeth Lawrence, Charley Lang and Caitlin Clarke.

 A 1988 television version directed by Herbert Wise was based on a 1985 London stage revival and starred Edward Petherbridge as Charles, Glenda Jackson as Nina, and David Dukes as Ned (with Kenneth Branagh in the small part of Gordon Evans).
 This version follows O'Neill's original text fairly closely (except that it eliminates most of Act 7, a scene set when Gordon Evans is 11 years old), and allows the actors to speak their soliloquies naturally in the manner of the stage production.
 It was broadcast in the U.S. as part of the PBS series American Playhouse.